 There’s nothing better than old family recipes.
 They become family favourites for a reason — always dependable and delicious.
-This old fashioned baked beans recipe is a Quebecois recipe from the grand mother of my colleague, Marie-Pierre.
-She prepared them in a large bean crock that was a gift from her neighbour.
-Any heavy covered pot will do.
+This old fashioned baked beans recipe is a Quebecois recipe from the grand mother of one of our colleague, Marie-Pierre.
+She prepared them in a large bean crock but any heavy covered pot will do.

 Baked Beans Tips:

 - Be sure to give yourself enough time to soak the beans overnight.

 - The larger the beans the longer they’ll take to cook.